LLM Multi-Agent Systems: Challenges and Open Problems: Agent Memory and Information Retrieval

 \subsection{Classifications of Memory in Multi-agent Systems}

 Based on the work flow of a multi-agent system, we categorize memory in multi-agent system as follows.

-\begin{itemize} \item Short-term memory: This is the immediate, transient memory used by a Large Language Model (LLM) during a conversation or interaction, \textit{e}.\textit{g}., working memory in ~\cite{jinxin2023cgmi}.
-It is ephemeral, existing only for the duration of the ongoing interaction and does not persist once the conversation ends. \item Long-term Memory: This type of memory stores historical queries and responses, essentially chat histories from earlier sessions, to support inferences for future interactions.
+\begin{itemize}[leftmargin=2em, itemsep=-0.3em, topsep=0em] \item \textit{Short-term memory:} This is the immediate, transient memory used by a Large Language Model (LLM) during a conversation or interaction, \textit{e}.\textit{g}., working memory in ~\cite{jinxin2023cgmi}.
+It is ephemeral, existing only for the duration of the ongoing interaction and does not persist once the conversation ends. \item \textit{Long-term Memory}: This type of memory stores historical queries and responses, essentially chat histories from earlier sessions, to support inferences for future interactions.
 Typically, this memory is stored in external data storage, such as a vector database, to facilitate recall of past interactions.

-\item External data storage (\textit{e}.\textit{g}., RAG): This is an emerging area in LLM research where models are integrated with external data storage like vector databases, such that the agents can access additional knowledge from these databases, enhancing their ability to ground and enrich their responses~\cite{rag}.
+\item \textit{External data storage}: This is an emerging area in LLM research where models are integrated with external data storage like vector databases, such that the agents can access additional knowledge from these databases, enhancing their ability to ground and enrich their responses~\cite{rag}.
 This allows the LLM to produce responses that are more informative, accurate, and highly relevant to the specific context of the query.

-\item Episodic Memory: This type of memory encompasses a collection of interactions within multi-agent systems.
+\item \textit{Episodic Memory}: This type of memory encompasses a collection of interactions within multi-agent systems.
 It plays a crucial role when agents are confronted with new tasks or queries.
 By referencing past interactions that have contextual similarities to the current query, agents can significantly enhance the relevance and accuracy of their responses.
 Episodic Memory allows for a more informed approach to reasoning and problem-solving, enabling a more adaptive and intelligent response mechanism, thus serves as a valuable asset in the multi-agent system,

-\item Consensus Memory: In a multi-agent system where agents work on a task collaboratively, consensus memory acts as a unified source of shared information, such as common sense, some domain-specific knowledge, etc, \textit{e}.\textit{g}., skill library in~\cite{jinxin2023cgmi}.
+\item \textit{Consensus Memory}: In a multi-agent system where agents work on a task collaboratively, consensus memory acts as a unified source of shared information, such as common sense, some domain-specific knowledge, etc, \textit{e}.\textit{g}., skill library in~\cite{jinxin2023cgmi}.
 Agents utilize consensus memory to align their understanding and strategies with the tasks, thus enhancing an effective and cohesive collaboration among agents. \end{itemize}

 While both single-agent and multi-agent systems handle short-term memory and long-term memory, multi-agent systems introduce additional complexities due to the need for inter-agent communication, information sharing, and adaptive memory management.